DeepSeek V4: Open-Weight Frontier at 1/7 the Cost

 | HLE (Humanity's Last Exam, no tools) | 37.7% | 40.0% | 39.8% | 44.4% |

-V4-Pro takes IMO AnswerBench against Claude Opus 4.6 and Gemini 3.1 Pro and sits within striking distance of GPT-5.4.
-On the more contested HMMT 2026 benchmark and on HLE (without tools), the closed frontier models pull ahead1819.
 HLE is particularly telling: it is the cross-domain expert benchmark where world-knowledge depth shows up, and V4-Pro lands more than six points behind Gemini 3.1 Pro.
-Note that against the newer Claude Opus 4.7 (released April 16, 2026) and GPT-5.5 (April 23, 2026), the gap on HLE widens further — Opus 4.7 reaches 46.9% and GPT-5.5 reaches 41.4% without tools20.
+Against the newer Claude Opus 4.7 (released April 16, 2026) and GPT-5.5 (April 23, 2026), the gap on HLE widens further — Opus 4.7 reaches 46.9% and GPT-5.5 reaches 41.4% without tools21.

 Agentic and web browsing

-On BrowseComp, the agentic web-browsing benchmark, the V4-Pro Max variant reportedly scores 83.4% — putting it in the upper-middle pack among frontier closed-source models, with Claude Opus 4.7 at 79.3% and Gemini 3.1 Pro reported at 85.9%21.
+On BrowseComp, the agentic web-browsing benchmark, the V4-Pro Max variant reportedly scores 83.4% — putting it in the upper-middle pack among frontier closed-source models, with Claude Opus 4.7 at 79.3% and Gemini 3.1 Pro reported at 85.9%22.
 The DeepSeek team also says V4 has been optimized for use with agent stacks like Anthropic's Claude Code4.

-This is where V4 reshapes the conversation.
+This is where V4 reshapes the conversation — but only after the launch promo expires.

 | Tier | Per million tokens |